 10. Price Comparison Prevention

-The dark pattern of preventing price comparison obstructs users from comparing prices of different products, services or plans, depriving them of the chance to make an informed decision and get the best possible deal.
+The dark pattern known as “preventing price comparison” stops users from easily comparing prices of different products or services.
+This makes it hard for them to make smart choices and find the best deals.

 11. Trick Questions/Options